 Previously, Dr. Knapp was the founding director of Samford University's Frances Marlin Mann Center for Ethics and Leadership.
-He served concurrently as University Professor and Mann Family Professor of Ethics and Leadership at Samford University from 2008-13.
-At Samford he promoted student development through academic and co-curricular programming, and supported teaching and scholarship in the schools of the arts, arts and sciences, business, divinity, education, law, nursing and pharmacy.
+He served concurrently as University Professor and Mann Family professor of Ethics and Leadership at Samford from 2008–2013.
+In this role he directed academic and co-curricular programs and supported teaching and scholarship in the schools of the arts, arts and sciences, business, divinity, education, law, nursing and pharmacy.
 He also served as a valued resource to the professional community.

-Before joining Samford, Dr. Knapp was Professor and Director of the Center for Ethics and Corporate Responsibility at Georgia State University’s J. Mack Robinson College of Business, which enrolls approximately 9,000 students.
-The center was established under his leadership in 1993 (as The Southern Institute for Business and Professional Ethics) and grew to become a leading educational resource for leaders seeking to strengthen ethics and integrity in organizations.
-The programs he led during this period were attended by more than 20,000 executives and managers from hundreds of corporations, governmental agencies, non-profits and professional firms.
+Before joining Samford, Dr. Knapp was professor and director of the Center for Ethics and Corporate Responsibility at Georgia State University’s J. Mack Robinson College of Business, which enrolls approximately 9,000 students.
+The center was established under his leadership in 1993 (as The Southern Institute for Business and Professional Ethics) and grew to become a leading provider of executive education for leaders seeking to strengthen ethics and integrity in organizations.
+Programs he led during this period were attended by more than 20,000 executives and managers from hundreds of corporations, governmental agencies, non-profits and professional firms.

 Dr. Knapp’s scholarly work was recognized in 2009 when he was named a fellow of the Caux Round Table; in 2007 with his induction into the Martin Luther King Jr. International Collegium of Scholars at Morehouse College; in 2001 with the Georgia Governor's Award in the Humanities; and in 1995 with Columbia Theological Seminary’s Florrie Wilkes Sanders Prize in Theology.
-He has been an adjunct Professor of Ethics at Columbia Theological Seminary, teaching courses in the doctoral program, and earlier was Senior Scholar and Professor of Ethical Leadership at Kennesaw State University.
+In 2013 Hope College awarded him the honorary degree Doctor of Letters.

-He is a charter member of the board of Clemson University’s Robert J. Rutland Institute for Ethics, home of the International Center for Academic Integrity, and has served on the boards of Alabama Humanities Foundation; Georgia Humanities Council; Georgia Foundation for Independent Colleges; Society for Human Resources Management, Atlanta; Public Relations Society of America, Georgia; Georgia State University Foundation; and Atlanta Convention and Visitors Bureau, among other organizations.
+Dr. Knapp is a charter member of the board of Clemson University’s Robert J. Rutland Institute for Ethics, home of the International Center for Academic Integrity, and serves on the boards of Great Lakes Colleges Association, Van Andel Institute, Michigan Intercollegiate Athletics Conference, and Michigan Independent Colleges and Universities.
+He previously served on the boards of Alabama Humanities Foundation, Georgia Humanities Council; Georgia Foundation for Independent Colleges; Society for Human Resources Management; Atlanta Public Relations Society of America, Georgia; Georgia State University Foundation; and Atlanta Convention and Visitors Bureau.

-He was raised in the Presbyterian tradition and is an ordained elder in the Presbyterian Church (USA).
-He and his wife, Kelly, have five children: Amanda (24), Tracy (22), Charlie (20), Mary (17) and Ronnie (14).
+He was raised in the Presbyterian tradition.
+He and his wife, Kelly, have five children: Amanda, Tracy, Charlie, Mary and Ronnie, and one granddaughter.